benaytms/faces_recognizer2/README.md

 ![the gang gets recognized](image.png)

 The first program (which is included in this too, FACE.py) uses Haar Cascade Classifier
-which doesn't work great when faces aren't frontal and very clear to see.
+which can work better with multiple faces but doesn't work great if the faces aren't easily seen.

-This second one works much better, it uses Single Shot MultiBox Detector (SSD) which is a classifier that uses a single neural network.
+This second one works by using Single Shot MultiBox Detector (SSD) which is a classifier that has great perfomance but still, compared to others like FaceNet, is not that reliable.

-It's able to find faces in much harder instances and situations; Even though it's not perfect - comes closer than the former.
+That being said many faces might end up being not recognized, so take this in consideration.

 ### ***If you want to test it***
 You'll need these packages: